Skip to content

 Morning

-Group critique and project updates.
+• Group critique and project updates

-Discussion of sequencing, rhythm, pacing and book structure.
+• Discussion of sequencing, rhythm, pacing and book structure; refining concepts and clarifying each participant's direction

 Afternoon

-Time in Venice to shoot new images and experiment.
+• Time in Venice to shoot new images and experiment; individual support and mentoring available throughout

 Day 4